nodemcu/nodemcu-firmware/lua_examples/luaOTA/README.md

 -  This coding also makes a lot of use of tailcalls (See PiL 6.3) to keep the stack size to a minimum.

--  The update process uses a master timer in `tmr` slot 0.
-The index form is used here in preference to the object form because of the reduced memory footprint.
-This also allows the developer to abort the process early in the boot sequence by issuing a `tmr.stop(0)` through UART0.

 -  The command protocol is unencrypted and uses JSON encoding, but all exchanges are signed by a 6 char signature taken extracted from a MD5 based digest across the JSON string.
 Any command which fails the signature causes the update to be aborted.
 Commands